VortexH/nandtotetris_repo/README.md

 This repo contains all the projects I will complete in Part 1 of Nand to Tetris.

-Each directory in this repo corresponds to any tasks that I need to implement.
+Each directory in this repo contains tasks that need to be implemented.
 As an example, Project 1 contains all the implementations of elementary gates.

 As I progress through the course, more project folders will be added.